Wed. Mar 29th, 2023

 Superhighway for Drones

-Following the proposal, the UK will also construct a 164-mile automated drone superhighway within the next two years, linking Cambridge and Rugby.
-With the NHS starting experiments to deliver cancer medications by drone in an Isle of Wight trial, Britain’s skies have become more congested.
+Following the proposal, the UK will also construct a 164-mile automated drone superhighway, linking Cambridge and Rugby within the next two years.
+Britain’s skies have become more congested with the NHS starting experiments to deliver cancer medications by drone in an Isle of Wight trial.
 While 50 additional postal drone routes will be introduced by the Royal Mail over the next three years, Skyports is testing the delivery of school meals by air.

 Through the Regulators’ Pioneer Fund, an additional £12 million is being made available to assist programmes that will “unlock future businesses through regulation.”
 For example, science fiction has traditionally included flying taxis.
 However, thanks to recent developments in electric vertical take-off and landing (eVTOL) technology, numerous firms compete to sell intra-city air transportation.